 Dr. Wile accepts referrals for patients with movement disorders including Parkinson’s disease, dystonia, chorea, ataxia and other movement, walking and balance problems.

-As of October 2017 Dr. Wile is not accepting general neurology referrals (e.g. headache, seizures, nerve and muscle disease).
+Currently, Dr. Wile is not accepting general neurology referrals (e.g. headache, seizures, nerve and muscle disease).

 Accessing Neurological Care